sonata-project/ecommerce/docs/reference/bundles/payment/index.rst

 A payment method is basically a service that implements the ``PaymentInterface`` and that is tagged ``sonata.payment.method``.
 Thoses are the pre-requisites.
 An abstract ``BasePayment`` class is available, we advise you to use it to implement your own payment method.

-Once you've declared your service (for the example, let's say I've named it ``acme.payment.mymethod``), add it under the sonata_payment configuration as follows:
+Once you've declared your service (for the example, let's say I've named it ``app.payment.mymethod``), add it under the sonata_payment configuration as follows:

 .. code-block:: yaml

     sonata_payment:
         services:
             # ...
-            acme.payment.mymethod: ~
+            app.payment.mymethod: ~

 Please keep in mind that we won't process your service configuration.
 You'll need to call the following methods on your service (if you wish to) manually: